 PRO TIP: If you are looking good New Mexico map DeLorme New Mexico Atlas & Gazetteer is the best one.
 It is a large-format paper map with elevation contours, major highways, and roads, dirt roads, trails, points of interest, landmarks, state and national parks, campgrounds, boat launches, golf courses, historic sites, hunting zones, canoe trips, scenic drive recommendations and more.
 We love all these series.

 What Is The Bisti/De-Na-Zin Wilderness Area?

 Geology & History of Bisti Badlands

 Bisti Badlands was established as the Wilderness in 1984.
 The place is managed by the BLM.
-Native American’s consider the area to be sacred.
+Native Americans consider the area to be sacred.
 It is a desolate area of steeply eroded badlands.
-You fell like in Sci-Fi movie.
+You feel like in a Sci-Fi movie.

 The Bisti Beast

 An early relative of Tyrannosaurus rex, the Bisti Beast, was discovered in this area in 1997 by Paul Sealey from the New Mexico Museum of Natural History and Science.
 The fossil was excavated in 1998 from the Bisti/De-Na-Zin Wilderness, by paleontologist Dr. Thomas Williamson.
 The 30-foot tyrannosaur roamed the Earth around 74 million years ago.
 To date, it has only been found in New Mexico.
 Moreover, the Bisti Beast is a member of the same family as its more famous cousin, Tyrannosaurus rex.